Internet - Our Role

 What we do

 We regulate the wholesale rates charged by large telephone and cable companies to competitors who access their networks in order to offer their services.
-We don’t generally regulate retail rates charged by Internet service providers to their retail customers.
+We don’t generally regulate the rates charged by Internet service providers to their retail customers.

 Retail Internet rates, quality of service and business practices

 In general, we don’t intervene in rates, quality of service issues, or business practices of Internet service providers as they relate to retail customers.
-There is enough competition in the market and Canadians have choices so they can shop for different service packages.

 However, we want to ensure that all Internet data is treated fairly and that no content or content creator is given an advantage or is disadvantaged by differential pricing practices.
 Differential pricing is when the same or similar products are offered to customers at different prices.